-Algorithms do take the teleological form, "To accomplish G, do P", but G must include everything that is relevant:
+Algorithms do take the teleological form, "To G, do P", but G must include everything that is relevant:

-- To make hollandaise sauce on Earth, do P. - To find the GCD of 2 integers in base-10, do Q. - To play chess, do R, where R's variables range over chess pieces and a chess board.
+- To make hollandaise sauce on Earth, do P. - To find the GCD of 2 integers in base-10, do Q. - To play chess, do R, where R's variables range over chess pieces and a chess board. - To simulate a wargame battle, do R, where R's variables range over soldiers and a battlefield.